kevin-j-m/kjm-blog/content/posts/scraping-buy.md

 ## Sad Song

 I don't (and likely will never) consider myself a guitarist, but I like the guitar.
 I'd like to have a Les Paul to go along with my Stratocaster, but I also like having money for things like food and shelter.
-I can't justify in the budget, and that's fine.
+I can't justify it in the budget, and that's fine.
 But maybe I could find something close enough for less money.

 I zeroed in on a copy, and I decided on a Firefly.
 There was only one problem - I couldn't buy one.
 At least, not from them.
 Keeping them in stock was problematic.
 Not only because of supply chain issues, but because of their business model.
 They batch up a small number of guitars a few times a year for sale.
 I wasn't the only person with the same plan to buy one.
 They sell out quickly most of the time.